 - 5. Students who receive a grade of "D" or lower in clinical courses or clinical rotations will have their records reviewed by the program director and CLS program faculty.
 The faculty will determine if the student will be given the opportunity to repeat the course or experience in a future semester, and/or be placed on probation or be recommended for dismissal from the program. - 6.
+As part of the clinical rotations students may be permitted to perform procedures under supervision after demonstrating proficiency and understanding of the procedures. - 7.
 Students who are dismissed from any clinical rotation site will have their records reviewed by the program director and CLS program faculty.
 The faculty will determine if the student will be given the opportunity to repeat the experience in another facility and/or be placed on probation or be recommended for dismissal from the program.
-Failure to meet the program requirements may result in dismissal from the CLS Program (not dismissal from Mercy College). - 7.
+Failure to meet the program requirements may result in dismissal from the CLS Program (not dismissal from Mercy College). - 8.
 Students who violate the Program's requirements for affective skills or professional behaviors will have their records reviewed by the program director and CLS program faculty.
 The faculty will determine if the student will be given the opportunity to repeat the experience in a future semester, and/or be placed on probation, or be recommended for dismissal from the program.
-Failure to meet the program requirements may result in dismissal from the CLS Program (not dismissal from Mercy College). - 8.
+Failure to meet the program requirements may result in dismissal from the CLS Program (not dismissal from Mercy College). - 9.
 A student in good standing may request a leave of absence from the program and the College, for a maximum of two consecutive semesters, without prejudice to his/her standing.
 If the student does not return for the third semester, he/she must re-apply to the College for admission and follow the rules and regulations of that catalog year.